tallSE/migrate-redmine-to-gitlab/README.md

 - Per-project migrations
 - Migration of issues, keeping as much metadata as possible:
   - redmine trackers become tags
+  - an extra Redmine tag is added on each issue
   - issues comments are kept and assigned to the right users
   - issues final status (open/closed) are kept along with open/close date (not detailed status history)